ktrw3200/x-radiolist/README.md

 * Config to show radio members server id next to their name on the list
 * Ability to use QB callsign metadata as name on radio while on duty
 * Ability to let players change/override the name of radio channels that are defined in Config.RadioChannelsWithName
+* Ability to let only players with certain groups/job/gang see the radio list
 * ~~Let admins see the members of each radio frequency~~ (<b>TODO...</b>)

 <hr>